Subhra-29/mistu/README.md

 # Amazon Clone - HTML & CSS

-Amazon home page clone using HTML and CSS .
+This is the clone repository of Amazon India official website only using HTML and CSS. .
 This project created by Subhas Pramanik.

  # Home Page